 Phase I: Hialeah Park Casino

 John J. Brunetti’s vision for Hialeah’s rebirth in 2013 is a comprehensive development that supports the rich tradition and revitalization of the entire 200 acre property.
 A place that will entertain families and adults (both young and old), and once again become a tourist destination.
 Mr. Brunetti’s plan restored Hialeah’s historic buildings and verdant gardens, brought horse racing back, and created a new entertainment experience for Miami-Dade County and the world.
 Soon will come a museum exhibiting the history of horse racing and the history of South Florida; the creation of an urban entertainment district for those who live, work, shop and play in the region; an outlet shopping village with restaurants; a new resort & spa hotel, with a metro rail station and business complex for the City of Hialeah and Miami-Dade County.
 On August 14th, Hialeah Park celebrated the grand opening of its latest venue, Hialeah Park Casino.
 The restoration of the palatial north grandstand will form the foundation for a multi-phase development plan.
-It features slot machines, a poker room, electronic blackjack & roulette, dominoes, a series of lounges and restaurants and the restoration of the Flamingo Fountain Garden.
-Note: Dominoes has been removed and this is only the BEGINNING…stay tuned!
+It features Slot Machines, a Poker Room, Electronic Roulette – Blackjack & Craps, a series of lounges and restaurants and the restoration of the iconic Flamingo Fountain Garden.
+Note: Dominoes has been removed and this is only the beginning …. stay tuned!